-To

-The Members

-HEM HOLDINGS AND TRADING
+To, The Members, HEM HOLDINGS AND TRADING LIMITED 601/602A, FAIRLINK CENTRE, OFF ANDHERI LINK ROAD, ANDHERI (WEST), MUMBAI, M.H 400053

-LIMITED

-601/602A, FAIRLINK CENTRE,

-OFF ANDHERI LINK

-ROAD,

-ANDHERI (WEST),

-MUMBAI, M.H 400053

-I have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by HEM HOLDINGS AND TRADING LIMITED, (hereinafter called the company).
-Secretarial Audit was conducted in a manner that provided me a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.
+We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by HEM HOLDINGS AND TRADING LIMITED, (hereinafter called "the company").
+Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on my verification of the HEM HOLDINGS AND TRADING LIMITED books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the company has, during the audit period covering the financial year endedon 31st March, 2021, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made herein after:
+Based on our verification of the HEM HOLDINGS AND TRADING LIMITED books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March, 2024, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made herein after:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by HEM HOLDINGS AND TRADING LIMITED for the Financial year ended on 31st March, 2021 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by HEM HOLDINGS AND TRADING LIMITED for the Financial Year ended on 31st March, 2024 according to the provisions of:

-- 1. The Companies Act, 2013 ('the Act') and the rules made there under; - 2.
+- 1. The Companies Act, 2013 and the rules made thereunder; - 2.
 The Securities Contracts (Regulation) Act, 1956 (SCRA) and the rules made thereunder; - 3.
-The Depositories Act, 1996 and the regulations and Bye-Laws framed thereunder;

-- 4. Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of NBFC regulation for non accepting public Deposits. - 5.
-The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (c) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; [Not applicable to the Company during the audit period]; - (d) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009 [Not applicable to the Company during the audit period]; - (e) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999 [Not applicable to the Company during the audit period]; - (f) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 [Not applicable to the Company during the audit period]; - (g) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client. - (h) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 [Not applicable to the Company during the audit period]; and - (i) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998 [Not applicable to the Company during the audit period];
+The Depositories Act, 1996 and the Regulations and Byelaws framed thereunder to the extent of Regulation 76 of SEBI (Depositories and Participants) Regulations, 2018; - 4.
+Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of NBFC regulation for non accepting public Deposit; - 5.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; [Not applicable to the Company during the audit period]; - (d) The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity)

+Regulations, 2021; [Not applicable to the Company during the audit period];

+(e) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations,

+2021; [Not applicable to the Company during the audit period];

+(f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, to the Company during the audit period]; and